immunefi-team/Bounty_Boosts/Alchemix/31435 - [SC - High] ALCX rewards arent claimed for from token when ....md

 # ALCX rewards aren't claimed for "from" token when merging

-Submitted on Sat May 18 2024 20:47:23 GMT-0400 (Atlantic Standard Time) by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 02:47:23 UTC by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31435